 On this page

 Are you a foreign service provider or are you the client of a foreign service provider?
 Employers abroad have a duty to notify their work and posted workers before they start working in the Netherlands.
 You can do this through the online notification portal.

 If you are the client of an employer abroad you must check if the foreign employees have been reported correctly.
 If you find any errors you must correct these via the online notification portal.
 You can find all data that needs to be submitted on the checklist.

 To whom does the duty to notify posted workers apply?

-The duty to notify posted workers is applicable for self-employed professionals in certain sectors and for employers from the EU, Iceland, Liechtenstein, Norway or Switzerland who will be working temporarily in the Netherlands.
+The duty to notify posted workers is applicable for self-employed professionals in certain sectors and for employers from the EU, Iceland, Liechtenstein, Norway or Switzerland who have a temporary posting in the Netherlands.
 These are:

 - self-employed professionals in certain sectors